AghaNoorAhmed/CS195FinalProjectUpdate/README.md

 ## 🙏 Acknowledgments

-- Thanks to CS195 instructors for guidance and feedback
+- Thanks to Professor Moore for guidance and feedback
 - Recharts library for excellent data visualization components
 - MongoDB Atlas for reliable cloud database hosting
 - Vercel and Render for seamless deployment experiences